-(This page also contains extracts from the forthcoming book Sydney Racing in the 1970s: A Racegoers' Companion, due for publication Christmas 2021.)
+(This page contains extracts from the forthcoming book Sydney Racing in the 1970s: the Complete Companion, due for publication Christmas 2022.)

 Here’s one out of ‘left field’: I find similarities in the histories of Sydney’s Warwick Farm racecourse and US baseball’s Brooklyn Dodgers (‘Dem Bums’) one-time home, Ebbet’s Field.
 Both were, despite the injection of large sums of set-up capital, poorly laid out initially and victims of infelicities of design.
 They were situated in locations that had serious disadvantages.
 They have been depicted as ‘white elephants’, ridiculed, compared unfavourably with cross-town big brothers (Randwick/Yankee Stadium), repeatedly threatened with demolition, and beset by transport problems.
 Neither was ever the most glittering stage, more-so the bread-and-butter venues, of their sports.
 And yet, there was something about their subalternation, their battler status, that endeared them to the fans.
 The scenes in Ken Burns’ seminal documentary Baseball, wherein Dodgers fans recall their sense of loss when Ebbet’s Field was demolished in 1960, and the Dodgers were despatched to the American west coast, are among the most emotional of the film.